A Conversation with Chris Policinski

 I didn’t grow up in Minneapolis-St. Paul, but realized right away when I moved here what a special place it is—18 Fortune 500 companies don’t cluster in a Midwestern city for no reason.
 I believe one of the main drivers of their interest in the area is the University of Minnesota.
 I wanted to support the school and become engaged in its talent development for the region to help build for the future.

-Board of Overseers members help guide the direction of the school.
+Board of Advisors members help guide the direction of the school.
 What are your thoughts about the future of the school and what are you particularly excited about?

 It’s probably not fair to say “everything.”
 But I’m going to say it anyway.
 I am truly excited about the future of the school and the direction it’s heading.